 20. Pack Clothes In Bin Bags, Still On Their Hangers

-Whist your clothes are still hanging in wardrobes, divide in clusters, and still on their hangers, you can put them inside a bin bag which can then be tied around the top of each bundle of clothing to make unpacking quicker and easier.
+While your clothes are still hanging in wardrobes, divide into clusters, and still on their hangers, you can put them inside a bin bag which can then be tied around the top of each bundle of clothing to make unpacking quicker and easier.

 21. Use Suitcases To Store Clothes

-Utilise any existing suitcases you already have by using them to package clothes into.
+Utilise any existing suitcases you already have by using them to pack clothes into them.

 22. Use Sandwich Bags For Screws

 When you’re taking furniture apart ready to move, pop all screws and removable fittings inside a small sandwich bag.
-Use a marker pen to write what item of furniture the screws belong to.
-You can then either tape the bag to the item of furniture, or pop in a separate box that you’ve designated for hardware.
+Use a marker pen to write what item of furniture the screws belong too.
+You can then either tape the bag to the item of furniture or pop in a separate box that you’ve designated for hardware.

 23. Vacuum Pack Larger Soft Items